DigitalPebble/tescobank/README.md

 INSERT INTO tescobank (url, metadata) VALUES ("http://www.tescobank.com/sitemap.xml","isSitemap=true");

-# TODO configure CloudSearch domain
+# configure CloudSearch domain

+The script `createCSDomain.sh` can be used with the AWS CLI to configure a CloudSearch domain.

 # run